When searching for a white label backup platform there are many considerations to take into account

 sure your software provider is there to provide guidance and support to you and your team when needed.

-Without free Support two things will happen:
+Without included Support two things will happen:

 1) your margins will take a huge hit if you are required to pay for every support request, or